AbigaleJM/SI-507-Final-Project/README_special_requirements.md

 ---
 The code in its current state does not run as intended.
 Use function calls and print statements to obtain some output.
+Script.py contains the main code for the program ORCiD.py contains the XML exploration and parsing of the ORCiD Public Data Files history_books.json is the JSON file of Google history books metadata

 **Required Packages**
 ---